clef-men/article_tmc/popl25-author-response.md

-1. We consider that the independent work of Leijen and Lorenzen published last year does *not* quite meet the bar of a rigorous pen-and-paper proof of soundness of the TMC transformation, for reasons we explain carefully.
-This paper has other qualities (some of which we mention explicitly), but we disagree with review A that it significantly diminishes the value of our mechanized correctness proof for this transformation, which we claim would be the first rigorous proof (pen-or-paper or mechanized) of correctness of TMC in the literature.
+1. We consider that the independent work of Leijen and Lorenzen published last year does *not* quite meet the bar of a rigorous pen-and-paper proof of soundness of the TMC transformation, for reasons that we explain carefully.
+This paper has other qualities (some of which we mention explicitly), but we disagree with review A that the existence of Leijen and Lorezen's work significantly diminishes the value of our mechanized correctness proof for this transformation.
+We claim that our proof is the first rigorous proof (either pen-or-paper or mechanized) of correctness of TMC in the literature.

 2. We claim as contributions of the current paper both the implementation of TMC in OCaml and the correctness proof, but believe that the correctness proof alone would justify publication at POPL.

-3. Review C kindly points out that we did not do a good enough job highlighting the importance and impact of the Iris-specific part of our contribution.
+3. Review C kindly points out that we did not do a good enough job of highlighting the importance and impact of the Iris-specific part of our contribution.
 We answer its questions regarding the significance and difficulties of our proof technique (for soundness of a relational separation program logic).